Skiddler233/Weather-Chatbot/readme.txt

 Hi!

-To start, run 'pip install requirements' to install all required packages
+To start, run 'pip install -r requirements' to install all required packages

 This chatbot works more like my own little commandline for Weather.